Bhagavad Gita Chapter 8 Verse 26 Meaning

 What is the main idea of Bhagavad Gita 8.26?

 The bright and dark paths of the world are thought to be eternal; one leads to no return, and the other leads to return.
-This verse emphasizes death with clarity and purpose.
+Situated within the chapter on The Imperishable Brahman, this verse contributes to the Gita's exploration of death and beyond and its relationship to remembrance.
+The connection...

 How can I apply Bhagavad Gita 8.26 in daily life?